 The main question to ask is always: What will have the biggest long term impact on earning organic traffic?
 Do those things first.

-On the other hand, if your site has such terrible CWV metrics that it is likely impacting business goals, such as conversions, then optimizing page speed should move higher on your list of priorities.
+On the other hand, if your site has such terrible Core Web Vital metrics that it is likely impacting business goals, such as conversions, then optimizing page speed should move higher on your list of priorities.

-seoClarity Page Speed Analysis gives you a full report on the issues most likely affecting your CWV scores.
+seoClarity's Page Speed Analysis gives you a full report on page speed issues and their prevalence on your site.

 If you have any questions, we recommend requesting a mobile page speed analysis.
 Our Professional Services team will provide best practices and recommendations for your team to utilize and share with your development team.